onefinestay/react-respond-to/README.md

 Note: This library assumes you have the necessary polyfills in place for `Array.prototype.find` and `matchMedia`.

+## Why another responsive component?

+Simply put, we looked at what was available and didn't find an API to our liking.
+We had a few goals:

+* Abstract away the syntax of media queries a bit, even if it means adding restrictions (we don't allow you to test against multiple features at the same time).
+* The API should be obvious without explanation
+* Avoid having to specify both min-width and max-width when you have multiple breakpoint.
+We do this by always picking the last matching child, we should feel intuitive to anyone familiar with the mobile-up pattern for CSS.

 ## Basic Usage

 Each `Respond` element can query a single media feature (if you want more complex queries, you can nest things).
 The list of available features is browser-dependent, but they are well-listed elsewhere.